mallardduck/WordPress-Plugin-Boilerplate/README.md

 The Boilerplate can be installed directly into your plugins folder "as-is".
 You will want to rename it and the classes inside of it to fit your needs.

-Note that this will activate the source code of the Boilerplate, but because the Boilerplate has no real functionality so no menu  items, meta boxes, or custom post types will be added.
+Note that this will activate the source code of the Boilerplate, but because the Boilerplate has no real functionality not much will be added when activated.
+That's what you next adventure is, now go forth and build!

 ## WordPress.org Preparation